 Cyril Lignac, another famous French chef and the very popular TV chef, has 5 locations of La Pâtisserie in Paris.
 I have been several times to La Pâtisserie and found his croissants to be, well let’s just say, heavenly.
 The butter soaks through the paper bag, a good indication that this butter croissant is going to be beyond delicious.
 It’s a “drop to your knees” experience.
 Every time.

-Best Paris Croissant Tip: La Pâtisserie Cyril Lignac has several locations.
+Best Croissant in Paris Tip: La Pâtisserie Cyril Lignac has several locations.
 When living in the 11th arrondissement, I often walked directly to his pâtisserie at 24 rue Paul Bert for a morning croissant or pain au chocolat.

 4. The Best Croissant In Paris: Pâtisserie Stohrer